-Do you want to know the secret to performing a fair and consistent disciplinary?
+Do you want to know the secret to performing fair and consistent disciplinary procedures?

 Most people are aware that when it comes to disciplining their staff a fair and consistent procedure must be followed.
 Even more so when the potential outcome is dismissal, although we obviously try to avoid that as much as possible.

-A lot of issues can be solved with an informal chat, after all we are all human and have lives outside of work which may be affecting us.
+A lot of issues can be solved with an informal chat, after all we are all human and have lives outside of work which may be affecting us and there are often mitigating factors.

 Why do you need to Investigate?